bovigo/callmap/README.md

 ### Let's throw an exception ###

 Sometimes you don't need to specify a return value, but want the method to throw an exception on invocation.
-Of course you could do that by providing a closure in the callmap which throws the exception, but there's a more handy way available:
+Of course you could do that by providing a callable in the callmap which throws the exception, but there's a more handy way available:

 ```php